arjunp17/MemoryControlled-MultiheadSelfAtt/README.md

 Each of the Figure below visualizes self attention plots obtained using frame-level pairwise cosine similarity of the Memory Controlled Self Attention feature embeddings of different models.

-    /Input-MelSpec: pairwise cosine similarity of input mel-spectrogram feature /Baseline_RNN: pairwise cosine similarity of the GRU feature embeddings of the baseline model /SelfAttn: pairwise cosine similarity of the self attention feature embeddings of the model without memory control /SelfAttn_L: pairwise cosine similarity of the memory controlled self attention feature embeddings of the model with attention width L
+    Input-MelSpec: pairwise cosine similarity of input mel-spectrogram feature
+    Baseline_RNN: pairwise cosine similarity of the GRU feature embeddings of the baseline model
+    SelfAttn: pairwise cosine similarity of the self attention feature embeddings of the model without memory control
+    SelfAttn_L: pairwise cosine similarity of the memory controlled self attention feature embeddings of the model with attention width L
-    /MultiHead_SelfAttn: pairwise cosine similarity of the memory controlled self attention feature embeddings of the MultiHead model
+    MultiHead_SelfAttn: pairwise cosine similarity of the memory controlled self attention feature embeddings of the MultiHead model